ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/packages.md

 ## Section summary

 In this section we learned how we can use only these parts from My Tested ASP.NET Core MVC that we actually need in our testing project.
-As you can see each small package dependency adds additional extension methods to the fluent API.
+Each small package dependency adds additional extension methods to the fluent API.
 We will add more and more packages in the next sections so that you can get familiar with them.
 Next - [Debugging Failed Tests](/tutorial/debugging.html)!